beneboeck/icml24_rebuttal/README.md

 ---

-Figure 12: Generated MNIST images with the AmbientGAN trained on compressed data with measurement matrices with randomly mask out half of the pixels.
+Figure 12: Generated MNIST images with the AmbientGAN trained on compressed data with measurement matrices, which randomly mask out half of the pixels.
 The perceptual quality roughly matches the one in [3], which generated MNIST images in the same setting in Fig. 11 (fourth column, second row).

 <img src="ambientGanGeneratedP05.jpg" width=100% height=100%>